Domestic Abuse Solicitors

 Do I have to pay for my legal fees?

-We will do all we can to help, providing support throughout the process so you are safe and protected.
+Our domestic abuse lawyers will do all we can to help, providing support throughout the process so you are safe and protected.

 In addition to getting in touch with us, there are various helplines you can call or websites you can visit.
 These include:

 - The Freephone National Domestic Abuse Helpline (for women), run by Refuge on 0808 2000 247 for free at any time, day or night

 - Men’s Life Advice on 0808 8010 327 or email email@example.com